AaronCMC/deep-learning-challenge/NN_ModelReport.md

 ### Reconmmendation

 A model is only as good as the inputs fed into it.
 As such, further initial steps should be taken for data cleanup so that the feature data provided is more relevant to the consequent target variable.

+Decision Tree and Random Forest are models that may effectively address binary classification problems.
+It is recommended to try these models as well to learn if they are able to achieve the target model performance.